hypherionmc/hypheriondocs/Simple RPC Legacy/server-config.md

 ---
 title: Server Config Override
-order: f
+order: d
 ---
-!!!info
-These docs only apply to Simple RPC 3.0 and up.
-If you are still using one of the older versions, see [Simple RPC Legacy](/simple-rpc-legacy/server-config)
-!!!

 !!!primary
 If you do not wish to use this feature, then Simple RPC is only needed client side !!!
-Simple RPC 3.0+ now allows you to override the values used by "multi_player" and "dimension_overrides" from a server.
+Simple RPC 2.0+ now allows you to override the values used by "multi_player" from a server.

 To do this, you need to install Simple RPC on your server as well